Electronics Engineering

 Skills for EE Tech Majors

-A major in EE tech prepares you for careers in which the following skill-sets are crucial:
+EE tech majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.